This guide shows you how to search logs and view log entries with the Logs Viewer.

 text, which doesn't exist.

-The basic logs filters interface has built-in field names for certain logs, including the App Engine request log.
-Those field names don't exist in advanced filters.
+The basic query interface has built-in field names for certain logs, including the App Engine request log.
+Those field names don't exist in advanced queries.

 The following table shows an equivalent field search for an App Engine request log: